-The land within the ASP boundary is owned by a number of corporations including South Riel Development Ltd., bcIMC Realty Corporation c/o Quadreal Property Group LP, Bellevue Village Properties GP Inc., and TEC Investment Properties Inc. AltaLink Management Ltd., owns a power line right-of-way, which traverses diagonally through the property.
-The City of St. Albert owns road rights-of-way for Riel Drive, and public utility lots.
+The land within the ASP boundary is owned by a number of corporations including South Riel Development Ltd., bcIMC Realty Corporation c/o GWL_Realty AdvisorsQuadreal Property Group LP, Cape Group of CompaniesBellevue Village Properties GP Inc., and the Enjoy Centre Ltd. TEC Investment Properties Inc. AltaLink Management Ltd., owns a power line right-of-way, which traverses diagonally through the property.
+The City of St. Albert owns road rights-of-way for Riel Drive, and public utility lots. within the northwest quadrant of the ASP area.
 Figure 7 provides legal descriptions of the parcels of land within the Plan Area.